Lecture Notes in Cosmology: Application: neutrinos

-Therefore, at a certain scale factor $a_1$ earlier than $e^-$-$e^+$ annihilation, the entropy density is:
+We now quantify this difference using the conservation of $sa^3$.
+Using the results of the previous section again, at a certain scale factor $a_1$ earlier than neutrino decoupling, the entropy density of the primordial plasma is:

-where we have left explicit all the degrees of freedom, i.e. 2 for the photons, 2 for the electrons, 2 for the positrons, $g_\nu$ for the neutrinos and $g_\nu$ for the antineutrinos.
-Moreover, we have assumed the same temperature $T_1$ for photons and neutrinos because they came from the original thermal bath (the Big Bang).
+where we have left explicit all the degrees of freedom: 2 for the photons, 2 for the electrons, 2 for the positrons, $g_\nu$ for the neutrinos, and $g_{\bar{\nu}}$ for the antineutrinos.
+Being still coupled, $T_1$ is the same temperature for both photons and neutrinos.

-At a certain scale factor $a_2$ after the annihilation the entropy density is:
+On the other hand, at a certain scale factor $a_2$, after neutrino decoupling and after electron-positron annihilation, the entropy density of the neutrinos and the remaining plasma (composed of photons, residual electrons, protons, and Helium nuclei, all of which are non-relativistic) is: